Hiru-foss/Hiru-foss/README.md

 - 💞️ I’m looking to collaborate on  ...
 - 📫 How to reach me hiruthi.2401054@srec.ac.in
 - 😄 Pronouns: she
-- ⚡ Fun fact: i love to do Research to the core,if its interest's me
+- ⚡ Fun fact: i love to do Research to the core,if it interest's me

 <!---
 Hiru-foss/Hiru-foss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.